qilingframework/rtfd.io/docs/demo.md

 ### Qltool

-Qiling also provides a friendly tool named `qltool` to quickly emulate shellcode & executable binaries.
+Qiling Framework also provides a friendly tool named `qltool` to quickly emulate shellcode & executable binaries.

 With qltool, easy execution can be performed: